maxime-rosello/Phygital/README.md

 ### Commands

-#### `truffle build`
+#### `truffle build` builds the smart contracts into the /build/ folder.

 #### `truffle test`

-## Your local (fake) Ethereum blockchain: Ganache
+## Ganache

-A Ganache local Ethereum blockchainb is used to simulate accounts, transaction and deploy smart contracts.
+Ganache provides a local (fake) Ethereum blockchain.
+We use it to to simulate accounts, transaction and deploy smart contracts without the need for paying gas fees.

 After installing Ganache, open it and click on "Quickstart Ethereum".